divslinger/Android-Merchant-App/TEST_PLAN.md

 #### Payment INPUT
 1. Verify that amount of 0 are forbidden
-   * Go to the Payment INPUT screen
+   * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 0
    * Click on 'Check-out'
    * Confirm that a temporary error message appears in RED notifying that the amount is invalid
 1. USD CURRENCY formatting & keyboard
-   * Go to the Settings screen
+   * Go to the 'Settings' screen
    * Select country: US with currency: USD
-   * Go to the Payment INPUT screen
+   * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 1234,56
    * Confirm that it doesn't introduce a 3rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as $1,234.56
 1. JPY CURRENCY formatting & keyboard
-   * Go to the Settings screen
+   * Go to the 'Settings' screen
    * Select country: Japan with currency: JPY
-   * Go to the Payment INPUT screen
+   * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 1234
    * Confirm that the decimal button on the left of button '0' is greyed and does nothing
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as ¥1,234
 1. EUR CURRENCY formatting & keyboard
-   * Go to the Settings screen
+   * Go to the 'Settings' screen
    * Select country: Belgium with currency: EUR
-   * Go to the Payment INPUT screen
+   * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 1234,56
    * Confirm that it doesn't introduce a 3rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as 1.234,56 € (Notice inversion of ./, compared to USD)
 1. JOD CURRENCY formatting & keyboard
-   * Go to the Settings screen
+   * Go to the 'Settings' screen
    * Select country: Jordan with currency: JOD
-   * Go to the Payment INPUT screen
+   * Go to the 'Payment INPUT' screen
    * Ensure that the amount is 1234,567
    * Confirm that it doesn't introduce a 4rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed as 1234,567 (it will varies depending on how the phone supports Arabic)
-1. Verify automatic return to Payment INPUT screen when app is paused
-   * TODO
-1. Verify amount is reset after payment
-   * TODO

 #### Payment REQUEST
 1. create invoice shows QR code & correct FIAT amount
-   * Enter 5.00 USD on the Payment INPUT screen
+   * Enter 5.00 USD on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
-   * Verify the amount label at the top of the Payment REQUEST screen matches the amount you entered in Step 1.
+   * Verify the amount label at the top of the 'Payment REQUEST' screen matches the amount you entered in Step 1.
 (5.00 USD)
 1. Verify CHECKMARK & SOUND after payment is sent
    * Make sure your device's volume is at the MAX setting
-   * Enter any amount on the Payment INPUT screen
+   * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Grab a wallet of your choice on a separate device and pay the invoice by scanning the QR code
+   * Pay the invoice by scanning the displayed QR code using any wallet supporting BIP-70
-   * Upon payment, the Bitcoin Cash Register device should now have a green screen with a white checkmark, and your device should make a noticeable ding sound.
+   * Confirm that the screen shows a white CheckMark with a green background
+   * Confirm that you hear noticeable ding sound
+   * After returning to the 'Payment INPUT' screen, confirm that the amount is reset to 0
 1. Invoice generation continue after internet disconnection
    * Turn off internet connection on the merchant device.
-   * Enter any amount on the Payment INPUT screen
+   * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Upon seeing the "Error during invoice generation" popup, do not press continue.
    * Swipe down on your Android device to bring the notification shade into view.
    * Turn on your internet connection